Professor-G/AstroML/docs/index.rst

 ===============================
 AstroML is a compilation of machine learning tutorials and examples, all in the context of astronomy research and astrophysical object classification.
 The examples include working with lightcurves as well as single and multi-band images.

-**NOTE:** This is a private project led by an astronomy PhD student, and is not related to the pypi `AstroML <https://pypi.org/project/astroML/>`_ program!
+**NOTE:** This is a private project led by an astronomy PhD student, and is not related to the pypi `astroML <https://pypi.org/project/astroML/>`_ program!

 Installation
 ==================